NCAR/geocat-comp/README.md

-# GeoCAT-comp

 The term "GeoCAT-comp" stands for both the whole computational component of the [GeoCAT](https://ncar.github.io/GeoCAT) project and a single Github repository as described here.
 As the computational component of [GeoCAT](https://ncar.github.io/GeoCAT), GeoCAT-comp wraps NCL's non-WRF Fortran routines into Python.

 Many of the computational functions under GeoCAT-comp are implemented in Fortran (or possibly C).
 However, others can be implemented in a pure Python fashion.
-To facilitate contribution, the whole GeoCAT-comp computational component is split into three Github epositories with respect to being pure-Python, Python with Cython wrappers for compiled codes, and compiled language (C and Fortran) implementations.
+To facilitate contribution, the whole GeoCAT-comp computational component is split into three Github repositories with respect to being pure-Python, Python with Cython wrappers for compiled codes, and compiled language (C and Fortran) implementations.
 Such implementation layers are handled within GeoCAT-comp (this repository), [GeoCAT-ncomp](https://github.com/NCAR/geocat-ncomp), and [libncomp](https://github.com/NCAR/libncomp) repositories, respectively (GeoCAT-ncomp and libncomp repos are documented on their own).

+# GeoCAT-comp

-This repo, GeoCAT-comp, does not explicitly contain or require any compiled code, making it more accessible to the general Python community at large.
+GeoCAT-comp repo does not explicitly contain or require any compiled code, making it more accessible to the general Python community at large.
 However, if [GeoCAT-ncomp](https://github.com/NCAR/geocat-ncomp) is installed, then all functions contained in the “geocat.ncomp” module are imported into the “geocat.comp” namespace.
 Thus, GeoCAT-comp repo serves